- Access to Medical Science

 What is an Access to Higher Education Diploma?

 The Access to Higher Education (HE) Diploma is a qualification which prepares you for study at university.
 The Varndean Access to HE courses are designed for adults who would like to study at university but who do not have the relevant qualifications, such as A Levels.
-Often these students have valuable life experience and work experience that enables them to go on to succeed at university and beyond, with a large number pursuing new careers and seeing changes in their lives that they had never thought possible.
+Often, these students have valuable life and work experiences that enable them to go on to succeed at university and beyond, with many pursuing new careers and seeing changes in their lives that they had never thought possible.

 What can I expect from the tutors?